smly/ume/README.md

 My private framework/toolbox for a data mining task.

-This application's main goal is to provide a framework that is able to increase reproducibility and productivity for a data mining competition on kaggle.com.
+This application's main goal is to provide a framework that is able to increase reproducibility and productivity for a data mining competition.

 Bootstrapping
 -------------